 Almost all survivors of severe brain or spinal cord injuries are left with permanent problems, and very few return to a semblance of normal life.

-Acquired brain and spinal cord injury is one of Brain Research UK's three three priority research areas.
+Acquired brain and spinal cord injury is one of Brain Research UK's three priority research areas.
 This means that we have identified a large unmet need in this area, coupled with a lack of research investment from other sources.

 We want to improve the outlook for those affected by brain or spinal cord injury by funding research to advance understanding of how to promote repair of the brain and spinal cord.